kennethreitz/records/README.rst

 - Queries can be passed as strings or filenames, parameters supported.
 - Query results are iterators of standard Python dictionaries (``{'column-name': 'value'}``)

-Relational is powered by `psycopg2 <https://pypi.python.org/pypi/psycopg2>`_
+Records is powered by `psycopg2 <https://pypi.python.org/pypi/psycopg2>`_
 and `Tablib <http://docs.python-tablib.org/en/latest/>`_.

 Data Export Functionality
 -------------------------

-Relational also features full Tablib integration, and allows you to export your results to CSV, XLS, JSON, or YAML with a single line of code.
+Records also features full Tablib integration, and allows you to export your results to CSV, XLS, JSON, or YAML with a single line of code.
 Excellent for sharing data with friends, or generating reports.